 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Lighting at public counter Physical Provide additional or brighter lighting at front counter Increase visibility for those who are visually impaired.
 Has been addressed in New City Hall.
 Building and work stations designed to Universal Accessibility Standards.
 Completed Zoning By-laws for Parking Information / Human Review existing provisions.
 Address accessible parking needs.
 City-wide Parking Study currently underway.
 Provincial Committees are also addressing this issue as part of the Accessibility for Ontarians with Disabilities Act (AODA) and any new standards will be incorporated in the updated Zoning By-law.
-Completed on Jan 1, 2015 through Ontario Regulation 413/12 City -Wide Parking Standards to be included in new Zoning By- law (2017).
-City -Wide Parking Standards to be included in new Zoning By- law (2017) Awareness of accessibility issues and technologies that should be incorporated into Site Policy/Practice Review existing processes and design projects and provide directions to Incorporate Accessibility planning in future plan reviews.
+Completed on Jan 1, 2015 through Ontario Regulation 413/12 City -Wide Parking Standards to be included in new Zoning Bylaw (2017).
+City -Wide Parking Standards to be included in new Zoning Bylaw (2017) to be included in new Zoning Bylaw (2017) Awareness of accessibility issues and technologies that should be incorporated into Site Policy/Practice Review existing processes and design projects and provide directions to Incorporate Accessibility planning in future plan reviews.
 Ensure proper measures are taken to Site Plan Accessibility Impacts Checklist implemented to ensure awareness Completed

 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Plan Review process (coordination with other departments. architects and engineers to focus on barrier free.
 Plan review & site inspections for proposed construction.
 Department reviews for code compliance and zoning compliance design. proactively plan for future development.
 Future changes to the Building Code anticipated to enhance accountability requirements. of accessibility matters related to the external building and overall site.
 The Site Plan Accessibility checklist is required to be completed for all Site Plan Applications.
 Vaughan Council approved the Site Plan Accessibility Impacts Checklist on April 8, 2014.
 Departmental Entrance/Exit Doors Physical Install automatic door openers.
 Ease of movement when entering or exiting department (and building).
 Have been installed where necessary in new City Hall.
-Completed Ensure proactive provisions address Accessibility Planning at the Official Plan Level Policy/Practice Incorporate a review for Accessibility Planning as part of the Official Plan Review process.
+Q1/2011 Ensure proactive provisions address Accessibility Planning at the Official Plan Level Policy/Practice Incorporate a review for Accessibility Planning as part of the Official Plan Review process.
 Ensure that Vaughan's new Official Plan incorporates aspects of Accessible Planning.
 The new Official Plan addresses accessibility throughout its entirety.
 Accessibility is integrated into several policies in Chapter 9: Building a Great City, including Section Chapter 9 in the Official Plan is in full force and effect as of Q3/2014

 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date 9.1.1.11, as follows: To design for universal physical access throughout the public realm through the creation of an integrated network of public spaces that are universally accessible, including sidewalks and walkways with unobstructed pathways, curb cuts at corners of all public streets, and infrastructure that supports people with visual and hearing impairments, such as textured paving and audible crosswalks.
-Lower portion of front counter is obstructed Physical Ensure staff are aware of the Keeping the counter clear will ensure the Accessibility training for new Completed with various purpose for lower Planning Department staff and front Ongoing for materials, thereby counter height is maintaining barrier- counter staff; new staff eliminating and that area is free corporate usefulness as an kept customer service. reminders; accessibility amenity. free of departmental input obstructions. for front counter staff.
+Lower portion of front Physical Ensure staff are Keeping the counter Accessibility Completed counter is obstructed aware of the clear will ensure the training for new Ongoing for with various purpose for lower Planning Department staff and front Ongoing for new staff materials, thereby eliminating counter height and that area is is maintaining barrier- free counter staff; corporate new stair usefulness as an kept customer service. reminders; accessibility amenity. free of 0.00.00.00.00.00.00.00.00.00.00.00.00.0 departmental input ,, obstructions. for front counter staff.